 Operations can be filtered using different criteria such as Type, Date, Entity, System, etc…

 Operation details can be reviewed by clicking on an operation in the list.
 The content of the operation details is split into two parts: a first part containing all the general information relevant to the Operation itself, and a second part including information specific to each entity (System, Gateway, Subscription, Application, Alert, …) involved in the Operation.

-A progress bar and a filter capability are also present in case of multi – entities operations, to give a high level progress information.
-The filter permits to easily spot an entity by searching in the search field, or filtering all entities for which operation failed or succeeded using State entry.
+A progress bar and a filter capability are also present in case of multi – entities operations, to give high level progress information.
+The filter allows you to easily spot an entity by searching in the search field, or filtering all entities for which an operation failed or succeeded using State entry.

 Clicking on the entity of interest in the list of involved entities will reveal additional details about progress of the operation for this selected entity.
 Details can be an ERROR, a WARNING or an INFO message.

 Operation details are accessible from an URL formatted as: https://na.airvantage.net/operation?uid=